 4. Number of Touchpoints

 While collecting first contact resolution data, it’s essential to know how many times a customer had to go through returning interaction to solve the same problem.
-Users are not happy to get transferred agent to agent for a solution.
+Users are not happy to get transferred from agent to agent for a solution.
 The issue should be resolved on the first contact.

 Find out: